Keyfactor/iis-orchestrator/Migration-Scripts/Legacy-IIS/LegacyIISMigrationGuide.md

 # Built-in IIS Certificate Store Type Migration Guide

 As of Keyfactor Command v11, the built-in IIS certificate store types (IIS Personal, IIS Roots, and IIS Revoked) have been deprecated.
+Before upgrading to v11, if you have existing built-in IIS certificate stores they should be migrated to one of the new IIS store types.
-This guide will instruct you on how to migrate the built-in IIS certificate store types to the open source iis-orchestrator certificate store types (IISU and WinCert) that can be found on the [Keyfactor GitHub page](https://github.com/Keyfactor/iis-orchestrator).
+This guide will instruct you on how to migrate the built-in IIS certificate store types to the open source iis-orchestrator certificate store types: IISU and WinCert.

 # Prerequisites

+- Upgrade to Keyfactor Command >=10.4 (and < 11).
+This version or later is required to allow for the legacy IIS stores to be upgraded to both IISU and WinCert.
 - All orchestrators that are currently being used to orchestrate the built-in IIS store types must support the certificate store type that the built-in stores are being migrated to (IISU, WinCert, or both).
 - Ensure that you have a restorable database backup created before you begin the upgrade.